Muhidin21/E-commerce/README.md

 #Overview

-This project is a fully functional e-commerce backend built using Node.js, Express.js, and MongoDB.
+This project is a fully functional E-commerce backend built using Node.js, Express.js, and MongoDB.
-It provides API endpoints for managing users, products, carts, and orders with secure authentication and role-based authorization.
+It provides API endpoints for managing users, products, carts, and orders with secure authentication and role-based authorization..
 # My E-commerce Project

 This is a screenshot of my e-commerce website: